defold/doc/docs/en/manuals/script-properties.md

 end
 ```

-User-defined script properties can also be accessed through the getting, setting and animation functions, the same way as any other property:
+User-defined script properties can also be accessed through the get, set and animate functions, the same way as any other property:

 ```lua
 -- another.script